-- The school works collaboratively with parents/carers so that children receive consistent messages about how to behave at school. - We inform parents/carers if we have concerns about their child's welfare or behaviour. - We expect parents/carers to support and work in partnership with the school in promoting positive behaviour and in dealing with any inappropriate behaviour. - All parents are expected to sign up to the school's Home School agreement.
+- The school works collaboratively with parents/carers so that children receive consistent messages about how to behave at school. - We inform parents/carers if we have concerns about their child's welfare or behaviour. - We expect parents/carers to support and work in partnership with the school in promoting positive behaviour and in dealing with any inappropriate behaviour. - All parents are expected to sign up to the school's Home School agreement an opt out approach is taken.